Saturday, August 31, 2013

 minutes, then shampoo and rinse. your scalp will benefit from healthy conditioning;

-that olive oil offers protection against heart disease by controlling ldl ("bad") cholesterol
+offers protection against heart disease by controlling ldl ("bad")

 levels while raising hdl ("good" cholesterol) levels. olive oil may play a part in reducing